Monday March 2, 2020

 Multi Radiance Medical supports veterinarians and their staff who dedicate their lives to healing and reducing suffering in animals worldwide.
 We are humbled by and grateful for the opportunity to provide our own support in your efforts.

 Mark Strong is the global director of business development for Multi Radiance.
 He founded the veterinary division in 2010 and loves helping veterinarians around the world, especially those in the most remote locations using this technology.
-To reach him or REM Systems' Simon Taylor and Matt Jones, please Contact Us.
+To reach him or REM Systems, please Contact Us.